 DOB’s Weekly Guidance Report Now Available

-The DOB’s latest weekly guidance report, for the period from March 18-22, has guidance updates for Pipestone Energy, Roan Resources, Approach Resources as well as Contango Oil and Gas.
+The DOB’s latest weekly guidance report, for the period from March 25-29, has guidance updates for Bonterra, Hemisphere, Murphy Oil, Pioneer, Legacy and TransAtlantic.

 To read more, click here.